hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-proxy admin example.com

-The function enables proxy support for a domain.
+This function enables proxy support for a domain.
 This can significantly improve website speed.

 *******************************************************************